-Users unfamiliar with spreadsheets should read the following section thoroughly.
 More advanced users are encouraged to browse through this section as needed.

-Note: The illustrations in this manual were drawn from PlanMaker for Windows.
-Under other operating systems, some control elements may look slightly different; however, their functions are identical to those described.
+Note: Most of the illustrations in this manual were prepared with the Windows version of PlanMaker.
+On other operating systems, some of the controls have a slightly different appearance, but their modes of operation are identical.